Ordinary Time: September 27th

 St. Vincent de Paul was a great apostle of charity, and brought a great revival of the priesthood in the 17th century.
 He was born near Dax in 1581 in the Landes (in the old Province of Gascony), France in 1581.
 As a young priest he was captured by Moorish pirates who carried him to Africa.
 He was sold into slavery, but freed in 1607 when he converted his owner.

-- Find out more about the Vincent de Paul Society near you, see if you can participate.
+- Find out more about the Society of St. Vincent de Paul near you..

 - Find out more about the two orders founded by St. Vincent, the Congregation of the Daughters of Charity and Congregation of Priests of the Mission (Lazarists).

 - Learn what France was like during St. Vincent's life.
 At that war-torn time, the lives of peasants were far removed from those of the nobility.